Mahmoud-nfz/SheSolves2022/Precontest_Problem_01/statement.md

 ## Statement:

 Doni has for long been a fan of competitive programming but has found that there are some problems that are too boring for her.
-A problem is boring for her if the time it takes to solve exceeds 60 minutes.
+A problem is boring for her if the time it takes to solve strictly exceeds 60 minutes.
 You are given the time in minutes it takes to solve a problem, determine whether Doni will find it boring.

 ## Input :